 Regular small doses of copper sulfate over two weeks is a great and inexpensive way to control tree root growth in a sewer pipe easily.
 In addition, copper sulfate does not harm the tree or plant creating the problem.

-Does chemical drain drain treatments harm plants, trees, or shrubbery?
+Do chemical drain drain treatments harm plants, trees, or shrubbery?

 Another positive result of using copper sulfate is that the organisms growing around the tree root blockage in the pipe are also destroyed lessening the intrusion.
-Yet the copper sulfate does not travel enough to harm the plant or tree itself.
+Yet the copper sulfate does not travel enough to harm the plant or the tree itself.
 Reports suggest that copper sulfate has never killed or harmed a plant or tree, yet great relatives tree roots in sewer issues.

 Read the Oklahoma State University Report on tree roots in drain lines.
 Copper Sulfate costs less than $4.00 a pound and kills roots inside house sewer lines without harming plants or trees.